Ripho1/Tetris/readme/development_plan.md

   - [ ] Fullscreen mode support
 - [ ] Performance optimization
 - [ ] Code cleanup and documentation
+- [ ] Debug: Generate and place any piece in legal positions

 **Test Criteria**: Game runs smoothly, all features work, code is well-documented, controls customizable, responsive on different resolutions